eddieantonio/imgcat/README.md

 If you install iTerm2's [shell integration], chances are you also installed its additional scripts, including one called `imgcat`.
 **iTerm's `imgcat` overrides this program by default**.
-To see if you this is happening to you, use `which` to determine where your shell is finding imgcat:
+To see if this is happening to you, use `which` to determine where your shell is finding imgcat:

     which imgcat

-If it says: `imgcat: aliased to /Users/yourusername/.iterm2/imgcat`, then you must edit your shell startup file and add `unalias imgcat` **after** the line that sources iTerm2's script.
+If it says `imgcat: aliased to /Users/yourusername/.iterm2/imgcat`, then you must edit your shell startup file and add `unalias imgcat` **after** the line that sources iTerm2's script.
 For example:

     test -e ${HOME}/.iterm2_shell_integration.zsh && source ${HOME}/.iterm2_shell_integration.zsh
     unalias imgcat